Seafari Adventures Curaçao boat tour — frequently asked questions

 What should I bring on a tour?+

-Is it safe for children?+
+Is the tour safe for children?+

 What happens if the weather is bad?+